 If you don’t have a partner, you can also have sex by yourself.
 In fact, taking some solo pleasure time can help you explore your body and make you a sexier partner for when you do find someone compatible.

 Barbara and Mike worked things out.
 They talked honestly about their situation and their feelings.
 They started having cuddling and caressing time that didn’t include intercourse.
 They learned how Mike could bring Barbara to orgasm with his hands, and they both felt good about that.
 Mike felt better and more supported, and he started exercising again.
+He asked his doctor for a different blood pressure medication.
 He got his blood glucose levels back in target range, and with the help of Viagra (which hadn’t worked before), his erections came back.
 Now Mike and Barbara have a more varied sex life and are more in love than ever.